-Take advantage of fewer crowds during off-peak times to get to the ski area and back to your accommodation in a relaxed manner.
-You can also chose to return to the valley station during off-peak times.
+Take advantage of the off-peak times with low crowding to get up the mountain and back to your accommodation in a relaxed manner.
+You can also return to the valley station in off-peak times.

-Please observe and follow our Covid-19 Code of Conduct and enjoy your winter holiday in the Zillertal ski areas!
+Please observe and follow our Covid-19 Code of Conduct and enjoy your holiday in the Zillertal mountains!